 Asset Class Traded / Non Traded Basis of Valuation Traded On the valuation day, at the last quoted closing price on the National Stock Exchange (NSE)/ Bombay Stock Exchange (BSE) or other stock exchange, where such security is listed.
 If not traded on the primary stock exchange, the closing price on the other stock exchange will be considered.
 NSE will be the primary stock exchange.
 For Index Funds / Exchange Traded Funds, exchange of underlying benchmark index would be the primary stock exchange.
 Non Traded For Index Funds / Exchange Traded Funds, exchange of underlying benchmark index would be the primary stock exchange.
-1. When a security is not traded on any stock exchange, on the date of valuation, then the previous closing price on NSE / any other SE will be used, provided such closing price is not exceeding a period of 30 calendar days.
-2. In all other cases a.
-Equity Shares: Based on the latest available Balance Sheet, net worth shall be calculated as follows: i) Net Worth per share = [share capital+ reserves (excluding revaluation reserves) - Misc. expenditure and Debit Balance in P&L A/c] Divided by No. of Paid up Shares. ii) Average capitalisation rate (P/E ratio) for the industry based upon either BSE or NSE data (which should be followed consistently and changes, if any noted with proper justification thereof) shall be taken and discounted by 75% i.e. only 25% of the Industry Average P/E shall be taken as capitalisation rate (P/E ratio).
-Earnings per share of the latest audited annual accounts will be considered for this purpose. iii) The value as per the net worth value per share and the capital earning value calculated as above shall be averaged and further discounted by 10% for ill-liquidity so as to arrive at the fair value per share. iv) In case the EPS is negative, EPS value for that year shall be taken as zero for arriving at capitalised earning. v) In case where the latest balance sheet of the company is not available within nine months from the close of the year, unless the accounting year is changed, the shares of such companies shall be valued at zero. vi) In case an individual security accounts for more than 5% of the total assets of the scheme, an independent valuer shall be appointed for the valuation of the said security.
-To determine if a security accounts for more than 5% of the total assets of the scheme, it should be valued by the procedure above and the proportion which it bears to the total net assets of the scheme to which it belongs would be compared on the date of va b.
+When a security is not traded on any stock exchange, on the date of valuation, then the previous closing price on NSE / any other SE will be used, provided such closing price is not exceeding a period of 30 calendar days.
+In all other cases Equity Shares: Based on the latest available Balance Sheet, net worth shall be calculated as follows: i) Net Worth per share = [share capital+ reserves (excluding revaluation reserves) - Misc. expenditure and Debit Balance in P&amp;L A/c] Divided by No. of Paid up Shares. ii) Average capitalisation rate (P/E ratio) for the industry based upon either BSE or NSE data (which should be followed consistently and changes, if any noted with proper justification thereof) shall be taken and discounted by 75% i.e. only 25% of the Industry Average P/E shall be taken as capitalisation rate (P/E ratio).
+Earnings per share of the latest audited annual accounts will be considered for this purpose. iii) The value as per the net worth value per share and the capital earning value calculated as above shall be averaged and further discounted by 10% for ill-liquidity so as to arrive at the fair value per share. iv) In case the EPS is negative, EPS value for that year shall be taken as zero for arriving at capitalised earning. v) In case the EPS is negative, EPS value for that year shall be taken as zero for arriving at capitalised earning. v) In case an individual security accounts for more than 5% of the total assets of the scheme, an independent valuer shall be appointed for the valuation of the said security.
+To determine if a security accounts for more than 5% of the total assets of the scheme, it should be valued by proportion which it bears to the total net assets of the scheme to which it belongs would be compared on the date of valuation b.
 Preference Shares: Intrinsic value will be considered c.
 Equity Warrants / Rights entitlement / partly paid up rights shares: Valuation price will be arrived, after applying appropriate discount (valuation committee delegated the power to decide the discount factor), after reducing the exercise price / issuance price from the closing price of the underlying cash equity security.